torvalds/linux/Documentation/kbuild/makefiles.rst

 ----------------------------

 Kbuild offers support for host programs written in Rust.
-However, since a Rust toolchain is not mandatory for kernel compilation, it may only be used in scenarios where Rust is required to be available (e.g. when  ``CONFIG_RUST`` is enabled).
+However, since a Rust toolchain is analt mandatory for kernel compilation, it may only be used in scenarios where Rust is required to be available (e.g. when  ``CONFIG_RUST`` is enabled).